amd/libflame/netlib-test/README.txt

         LAPACK_TEST_DIR : netlib lapack test directory name.
 Default=lapack-3.12.0

   Usage for AOCC is on similar lines.
 Just replace script name from "run-netlib-test.sh" to "run-netlib-test-aocc.sh"

+Note: Netlib tests override certain symbols in the libFLAME library (ilaenv_, ilaenv2stage_, iparmq_, slarfy_, clarfy_, dlarfy_, zlarfy_).
+   Since the latest aocl-lapack code uses aocl_lapack_* functions internally across function calls, wrapper functions that override these symbols are also required.
+The latest 3.12 test suites include C files for these wrappers.
+Makefiles and CMakeLists are updated to properly compile and link these symbols.